BusinessDamage: 7/10confirmedftc-actionamazon-fba-scamguaranteed-returnsfalse-claims

 Kevin David was one of the most prominent figures in the Amazon FBA course industry, a market that exploded during the late 2010s as millions of people sought online income opportunities.
 His pitch was compelling: Amazon FBA (Fulfillment by Amazon) let ordinary people build profitable e-commerce businesses by sourcing products, shipping them to Amazon's warehouses, and letting Amazon handle the rest.
 David's courses promised to teach students exactly how to do this, and his marketing was filled with screenshots of impressive revenue numbers, testimonials from successful students, and lifestyle imagery suggesting that his methods had made him wealthy.

-The FTC's action against David cut through the marketing to the substance.
-Federal regulators found that David's earnings claims were deceptive -- the income figures showcased in his advertising were not representative of what typical students could expect to achieve.
-Revenue screenshots, a common tactic in the course industry, were particularly misleading because they did not account for the costs of goods, Amazon fees, advertising spend, and other expenses that dramatically reduced actual profits.
-A student might see a screenshot showing thousands of dollars in revenue without understanding that the net profit was a fraction of that amount, if there was profit at all.
+The FTC's action against David resulted in a finding that his earnings claims were deceptive.
+Regulators found that the income figures showcased in his advertising were not representative of what typical students could expect to achieve.
+Revenue screenshots, a tactic commonly used in the course industry, did not account for the costs of goods, Amazon fees, advertising spend, and other expenses that affected actual profit margins.
+The FTC settlement imposed financial penalties and required David to make clear disclosures about typical student outcomes in future marketing.

 Incidents